shortminds/babel-plugin-webpack-alias-7/README.md

 ```
 In this example, the plugin will only be run when `NODE_ENV` is set to `test`.

+## Notes

+- If using this plugin with [require-extension-hooks](https://github.com/jackmellis/require-extension-hooks) you'll need to add your webpack file to _hooks'_ [excludePattern](https://github.com/jackmellis/require-extension-hooks#excludepattern--fn) - otherwise the webpack config will always be required as empty.

 ## Changes from the Babel 6 version

 - `config` option no longer uses lodash templates